PETER MORRIS Dealer in Coins & Medals

 Police Medals.

-E1 2 Mounted Scottish Police pair to PC A. LINDSAY, as - 1903 Visit to Scotland
+E1 2 Metropolitan Police pair to PC A. RICHARDSON, "R" division, as -

 World War One medal groups.